oriAngel62/Mentor/modules/views/privacy.md

 We will only share your information with third parties in certain circumstances:

 - We engage certain trusted third parties to perform functions and provide services to us, including cloud hosting services, off-site backups, email service providers, and customer support providers.
 We will only share your personal information with third parties to the extent necessary to perform these functions, in accordance with the purposes set out in this Privacy Policy and applicable laws.
-- In the event of a corporate sale, merger, reorganization, dissolution or similar event, your personal information may be sold, disposed of, transferred or otherwise disclosed as part of that transaction.
 - We may also disclose information about you to third parties where we believe it necessary or appropriate under law, for example: (1) to protect or defend our rights, interests or property or that of third parties; (2) to comply with legal process, judicial orders or subpoenas; (3) to respond to requests from public or government authorities, including for national security and law enforcement purposes; (4) to prevent or investigate possible wrongdoing in connection with the Services or to enforce our Terms of Service; (5) to protect the vital interests of our users, customers and other third parties.
-- We may use and share aggregated non-personal information with third parties for marketing, advertising and analytics purposes.

 We do not sell or trade your personal information to third parties.

 ## Third Party Links

 Occasionally, at our discretion, we may include or offer third party products or services on our website.
 If you access other websites using the links provided, the operators of these websites may collect information from you that will be used by them in accordance with their privacy policies.
 These third party sites have separate and independent privacy policies.
 We therefore have no responsibility or liability for the content and activities of these linked sites.
 Nonetheless, we seek to protect the integrity of our site and welcome any feedback about these sites.

-## International Transfers

-If you are visiting our website or using our Services from outside the United States (US), please be aware that you are sending personal information to the US where our servers are located.
-The US may not have data protection laws that are as comprehensive or protective as those in your country of residence; however, our collection, storage and use of your personal information will at all times be in accordance with this Privacy Policy.

 ## Your Rights